-Given a belief that the international system is composed of a structure and associated interacting units, political scientists in the late 1950s developed the concept known as levels of analysis to help analyze all the dynamics of interaction in the system.
-They believed examining problems in international relations from different perspectives on the actors would help determine why different units and structures in the international system behave as they do.
-These perspective points became known as levels.
+Given a belief that the international system is composed of a structure and associated interacting units, political scientists in the late-1950s developed the concept known as levels of analysis to help analyze all the dynamics of interaction in the system.
+They believed that examining problems in international relations from the different perspectives of the actors would help determine why different elements of the international system behave as they do.
+These perspective echelons became known as levels.
 Levels represent locations where both outcomes and sources of explanation can be identified.
 The five most frequently used levels of analysis are:

-- 1. International systems largest grouping of interacting or interdependent units with no system above them.
-Encompasses entire planet. - 2.
-International subsystems groups or units within the international system that can be distinguished from the entire system by the nature or intensity of their interactions with or interdependence on each other.
-(Examples: Association of Southeast Asian Nations [ASEAN], Organization of African Unity [OAU], and the Organization of Petroleum Exporting Countries [OPEC]) - 3.
-Units actors consisting of various subgroups, organizations, communities, and many individuals, all with standing at higher levels.
-(Examples: states, nations, multinational corporations [MNC]) - 4.
-Subunits organized groups of individuals within units that are able or try to affect the behavior of the unit as a whole.
-(Examples: bureaucracies, lobbies) - 5.
-Individuals.
+- 1. International systems-largest grouping of interacting or interdependent units with no system above them.
+They encompass the entire planet. - 2.
+International subsystems groups or units within the international system that can be distinguished from the entire system by the nature or intensity of their interactions or interdependence (for example, the Association of Southeast Asian Nations [ASEAN], the Organization of African Unity [OAU], and the Organization of Petroleum Exporting Countries [OPEC]). - 3.
+Units-actors consisting of various subgroups, organizations, communities, and many individuals, all with standing at higher levels (for example, states, nations, and multinational corporations [MNCs]). - 4.
+Subunits-organized groups of individuals within units that are able or try to affect the behavior of the unit as a whole (for example, bureaucracies and lobbies). - 5.
+Individuals.43

 Making use of the levels of analysis, international relations theory attempts to provide a conceptual model with which to analyze the international system.
 Each theory relies on different sets of assumptions and often a different level of analysis.
-The respective theories act as lenses, allowing the wearer to only view the key events relevant to a particular theory.
-An adherent of one theory may completely disregard an event that another could view as crucial, and vice versa.

-International relations (IR) theories can be divided into theories that focus primarily on a statelevel analysis and those that orient on an overall systemic approach.
+The respective theories act as lenses, allowing the wearer to view only the key events relevant to a particular theory.
+An adherent of one theory may completely disregard an event that another could view as crucial, and vice versa.44 level analysis and those that orient on an overall systemic approach.
 Many, often conflicting, ways of thinking exist in international relations theory.
-The two most prevalent schools of thought are: Realism and Liberalism; though increasingly, Idealism, also known as Constructivism is becoming a competing concept.
+The two most prevalent schools are: Realism and Liberalism, though increasingly, Idealism, also known as Constructivism, is becoming a competing concept.45